SHOULD I PAY STUDENT CONTRIBUTIONS OR USE HECS - PART 3

 Should I use HECS?

-An undergraduate student is faced with a decision every semester as to whether they should pay the Student Contribution (up to $5 042 per semester) in full or in part or should they defer it using HECS.
+An undergraduate student is faced with a decision every semester as to whether they should pay the Student Contribution (up to $10 958 per year) in full or in part or should they defer it using HECS.

 The answer is a little bit more it depends but in many cases a student and their family will be better off over the lifetime by deferring.
 The “depends” is where the money is coming from and the alternate uses for that money.
 You might not want your parents to see this!